-EPKT is the ICAO code for Katowice Wojciech Korfanty International Airport (IATA KTW), located in Katowice, SL, Poland.
+EPKT is the ICAO code for Katowice Wojciech Korfanty International Airport (IATA KTW), located in Katowice, Poland.

-Katowice Wojciech Korfanty International Airport (EPKT) is a medium airport in Katowice, SL, Poland.
+Katowice Wojciech Korfanty International Airport (EPKT) is a medium airport in Katowice, Poland.
 Pilots and dispatchers reference it by ICAO code EPKT or IATA code KTW.
 It sits in Europe.

 Katowice Wojciech Korfanty International Airport is a regional commercial airport that doubles as a busy private-aviation base.
 Operators benefit from full instrument approaches and an FBO infrastructure scaled for regular jet traffic, often without the congestion of the nearest major hub.